Hierarchical Evaluation of Software Design Capabilities of Large Language Models of Code: Related Work

 \subsection{Limitations of Existing Work}

 These works highlight a gap in the capabilities of current \llm{}s.
 While models can generate functionally correct code, they often falter when it comes to the principles of software quality that ensure long-term maintainability.
 Existing research has documented the \textit{symptoms} of this deficiency, demonstrating that language models struggle to adhere to language idioms, avoid code smells, or perform safe and meaningful refactorings without significant human guidance and post-processing.
 However, what remains unaddressed is a systematic evaluation of the models' understanding of the \textit{foundational design principles} that underpin these practices.
 The literature has yet to measure an \llm{}'s core grasp of fundamental concepts like software cohesion (an intra-module concern) and coupling (an inter-module concern).
-This study aims to fill that gap by directly evaluating the model's knowledge of these principles, thereby moving from observing the consequences of poor design to \underline{\textit{diagnosing the model's core comprehension of software structure itself}}.
+The importance of these concepts was underscored in a study by Wan~\etal{}~\cite{Wan2023SW}.
+Through interviews with 32 participants from 21 organizations spanning three continents, they found these concepts to be recurring topics of importance among software architects.
+This study aims to fill this gap by directly evaluating the model's knowledge of these principles, thereby moving from observing the consequences of poor design to \underline{\textit{diagnosing the model's core comprehension of software structure itself}}.